What does a Substation Electrician do?

 - Install, maintain, and repair electrical equipment and systems in substations.

-- Read and interpret blueprints, technical drawings, and schematics to determine installation procedures.
+- Read and interpret blueprints, schematics, and technical manuals.

-- Conduct routine inspections and tests on electrical systems to ensure optimal performance and safety.
+- Conduct routine inspections and testing of electrical systems to ensure compliance with safety standards.

 - Troubleshoot and resolve electrical issues and malfunctions.